Josh-Analyst/Elites-Super-Store-Analysis/README.md

 ## Brief Overview of the Dataset

 An excel file which contained 3 worksheet was supplied.
-The worksheets contained orders,returns and users data
+The worksheets contained orders,returns and users data.
+All code being documented on Readme file

 ## Data Source